railslove/roadtrip/README.md

 _See code: [@oclif/plugin-help](https://github.com/oclif/plugin-help/blob/v2.2.0/src/commands/help.ts)_

-## `roadtrip project ACTION`
+## `roadtrip project:deploy`

-manage the roadtrip project
+deploys the project

 ```
 USAGE
-  $ roadtrip project ACTION
+  $ roadtrip project:deploy

-ARGUMENTS
-  ACTION  (deploy) actions to control the project

 OPTIONS
   -c, --config=config  [default: roadtrip.json] path to a roadtrip configuration file
-  -d, --dir=dir          [default: .] path to the directory which is synced to the bucket
-  -s, --site=site        domain name under which the site will be available
-  --domain               create dns entry if no one exists
-  --errorFile=errorFile  [default: 404.html] name of the file for 404 Not Found errors
+  -d, --domain=domain  custom domain for cloudfront
-  --indexFile=indexFile  [default: index.html] name of the file which acts as index page
+  -n, --name=name      name of the project
+  --connectDomain      also connect domain on route53
+  --[no-]https         set up the site with https

 DESCRIPTION
-  Perform all actions for your roadtrip project.

-  deploy:
-  Runs 'bucket setup', 'distribution setup' and 'domain create' consecutively.
   Creates a bucket and uploads files onto it.
-Then it creates and configures a CloudFront CDN and links it to your
+Creates and configures a CloudFront distribution and links it to your
   domain.
   This task is idempotent.
-You can run it again to update your site.
+You can run it again to update the site.
 ```
 <!-- commandsstop -->

 # Alternatives